gamedevsimplified/docs/src/Docs/getting-started.md

 The **Basic** demo is a *Minecraft*-inspired inventory featuring the following:
 - A `main inventory` window consisting of equipment, inventory and a consumables hot-bar
-- A `vendor` window where you can buy pre-defined items and sell items from your inventory.
+- A `shop` window where you can buy pre-defined items and sell items from your inventory.
 - A `treasure chest` window, which has some items that you can pick but cannot place anything back.
 You can also pick all at once.
 - A `crafting bench` window, which has slots for materials and an outcome slot.
 Placing materials in the correct order will populate the outcome slot.
 Picking the item from outcome slot will "craft" the item.
 - A `stash` window, which is an inventory you can store items in.